What is prequalification?

 Government policy requires agencies to engage prequalified contractors for building construction projects and roads and bridges projects, above certain thresholds, where relevant prequalification schemes apply and where relevant categories exist within those schemes.
 These schemes are administered by either the Department of Treasury and Finance or the Department of State Growth.
 Regardless of value, government policy also requires the use of prequalified building construction consultants where relevant categories exist.
 This scheme is administered by the Department of Treasury and Finance.

-If you are a building construction/roads and bridges contractor or a building construction consultants, you are encouraged to apply for prequalification.
+If you are a building construction/roads and bridges contractor or a building construction consultant, you are encouraged to apply for prequalification.

 Goods and Services suppliers are not prequalified on a whole-of-government basis.